Date syrup and paste

 Dates also have many nutritional benefits, particularly when compared with many other sweeteners and are also very popular with raw foodists.
 Without going into great detail here; dates are a rich source of dietary fibre, iron and a number of minerals, and are also very rich in antioxidant flavonoids offering protection to the cells in the body.
+For me the biggest reason to use them- they are a wholefood form of sweetener.

 You can either make a date paste or a syrup simply depending on how much water you add.
 Paste like syrups work better at binding things together whereas a looser syrup works best to spoon over or mix through- i.e spooning over the sticky toffee pudding…Mmmmm!